 What is the Best Gun oil?

-WD-40 Specialist and Hornady One Shot go on like any regular oil, just wipe it on and you’re good to go.
+HOPPE’S, WD-40 Specialist, and Hornady One Shot go on like any regular oil, just wipe it on lightly and you’re good to go.
 The Frog Lube isn’t so simple.
-Propper application of Frog Lube requires a direct heat source.
+Proper application of Frog Lube requires a direct heat source.
 Either a heat gun or a hair dryer seems to work fine.

 Best Gun Oil for Lubrication

-In similarly structures tests for lubricity ,maybe done by the same guy (I can’t remember), frog lube came out as the best lubricity, the slipperiest, in standard weather conditions.
-Frog Lube has almost a cult-like following in the gun community, but so does everything else really.
+In lab tests for lubricity, frog lube came out as the the slipperiest, in standard weather conditions.
+Frog Lube has almost a cult-like following in the gun community.
+Trouble is, it’s known to function poorly in hot weather.

 In a firearm, lubricating oil has to withstand pressure, heat, and not dry out.
 Lubricating oil not only keeps moving parts from having too much friction, it also cleans them from coarse debris.
 A bit of oil helps to displace crud between moving parts.
-That’s why a quick application usually frees up dirty parts.
+That’s why a quick drop of oil usually frees up dirty parts.

 Most gun oils or machine oils will do fine if you are not in an extremely cold situation.
 They all work about the same.
 Put it on the gun, watch the gun work.
 I’ve got a little jingle I use to teach new people how to oil their gun: “Wipe on, wipe off, leave just a little”.